mattelim/tobe/README.md

 #### Set time limits

-Set a daily time limit to keep track of how much time you have spent on **Tobe**.
+Set a daily time limit to track how much time you have spent on **Tobe**.

 ![](public/feature_timelimit.png)